If you have sagging skin around the eyes and eyelids, you may want to consider blepharoplasty, also called an eyelid lift.

 You Have Bags Below Your Eyes

-A lower eyelid lift can reposition the fat deposits and skin under the eyes to eliminate that baggy appearance.
+A lower eyelid surgery can reposition the fat deposits and excess skin under the eyes to eliminate that baggy appearance.
+A lower eyelid surgery aims to remove excess skin so as to improve the general appearance of your eyes.

 You Are In Good Overall Health